IshaA1310/TechSquare/techsquare-web/web/starting2.md

 make store file appStore.js 👉 configureStore({ reducer:{} });
 app.jsx 👈 provider this store
 create slices (multiple slices) 👉 UserSlice createSlice({});
+Add redux devtools in your chrome browser
+Login & see your data is coming proprly or not
+Navbar should update after login

 After Login then, navigate to feed page 🛞 /login -> / {feed}
 useNavigate (hook)